About Charlecote Mill:

 Here you can watch a short video of one of Charlecote's longest standing customers, Mrs Maman, showing how Chapattis are made in the traditional way.

 Water levels at the mill have to be just right for it to run nicely.
-Learn more about water levels or view the current water level here.
+Learn more about water levels or view the current water level at Warwick here.